Don A Farrell: Early life

-Don Allen Farrell was born on July 28, 1947 in Redmond, Oregon.
+Don Allen Farrell was born on July 28, 1947, in Redmond, Oregon.

 Farrell received his high school diploma from Hillcrest High School in Salt Lake City, Utah in 1965 and afterwards joined the United States Air Force (USAF) where he served until 1971.
-Upon completing his tour of duty in the USAF, he enrolled at California State University at Fullerton, where he earned a BA in Biology in 1973.
-He went on to earn a secondary teaching credential at California State University San Bernardino in 1974.
+Upon completing his tour of duty in the USAF, he enrolled at California State University, Fullerton, where he earned a BA in biology in 1973.
+He went on to earn a secondary teaching credential at California State University, San Bernardino, in 1974.

 Academic and public career

 Farrell's academic career began at Rim of the World High School in Lake Arrowhead, California in 1975.
 In 1977, he moved to the island of Guam, where he taught at Inarajan Jr. High School and John F. Kennedy High School.
 During his early years on Guam, he began a fascination with and subsequent research into the history of WWII on that island.
 In 1980, he joined the Guam Legislature as a Public Relations Officer, and in 1982 took on the role of Chief of Staff for the Speaker of the Guam Legislature.

 In 1987, Farrell moved to the island of Tinian where he worked as a high school teacher at Tinian High School and a Historical Consultant for the CNMI Public School System.
 From 1989 to 2014, Farrell served on the Senior Management Team of the Governor of Guam, as the Public Information Officer for the Tinian Municipal Government and as Chief of Staff for the Office of the Mayor of Tinian.